 A change to testing methods that is not addressed in the design report.

-A administrative control of special alerting devices.
+A change to administrative control of special alerting devices.

 If a question arises as to whether a change is significant such that it requires prior FEMA approval, or that a change has altered the original primary and/or backup ANS design such that it no longer appears to meet commitments, contact the EP program office and request a FEMA evaluation of the change.